What Is No-Code Development?

 The answer is yes!
 Whether you're a freelancer, medium-sized business, Fortune 500 behemoth, or anything in between, there are no-code development platforms for your needs.
 When shopping for a no-code development platform, consider the following:

 - The Project You Want to Create: Do you want to create a website, tool, or native mobile app?
 Answering this question will narrow down your options.
 For instance, if you want to build a native mobile app to publish in the app stores, Wix and Squarespace are outside your scope of options.
+Glide and Softr also don't support App Store or Play Store publishing.

-- The No-Code Development Platform’s Learning Curve: 100s of no-code development platforms are out there.
+- The No-Code Development Platform's Learning Curve: Hundreds of no-code development platforms are out there.
 Some are so simple to learn that you can start building your app right after you sign up.
+Others, however, require you to do some homework, watch some tutorials, and practice using the building interface before you can actually start making your app.

 No-Code Development in the Real-World

 The adoption of no-code development platforms is growing at a breakneck speed.
-Many websites, apps, and tools made on no-code development platforms are already in use — and you might even use some of them!
+Many websites, apps, and tools made on no-code development platforms are already in use—and you might even use some of them!

 Here are just a few famous websites, apps, and tools made on a no-code development platform: